-Over the few years that we have organically grown many vegetable crops here we have noticed that though more exposed and with poorer soil than our Kitchen Garden, crops here seem to suffer from less disease and are healthier, if smaller specimens.
+Over the last years we have organically grown many vegetable crops here and noticed that though more exposed and with poorer soil than our Kitchen Garden, crops here seem to suffer from less disease and are healthier, if smaller specimens.
 Soil improvement has been slow, mainly as we have done this organically and sustainably with small amounts of bracken, garden compost, various green manures and some rotted animal manure from a friend's farm.

 We have about two thirds of the field in production currently, but have problems with couch-grass and brambles in some areas.
 Many volunteers and interns have helped us with the Paddies over the years, to whom we are eternally grateful!